 The Association has invested considerably in the use of information and communication technology (ICT) and this has become an integral part of the Association's day-to-day operations.
 Day-to-day management of our ICT services is carried out by our ICT support company.
-This contract was procured jointly with Drumchapel Housing Cooperative in 2018/19 and on-boarding began in summer 2019.
+We intend to carry out procurement for ICT services in 2024.